fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/population2.png" width="600" %}

-Now that we know which voxes correspond to the head, we can combine the binary segmentations which have the value of 0 for air and 1 for the head or scalp.
+Now that we know which voxels correspond to the head, we can combine the binary segmentations which have the value of 0 for air and 1 for the head or scalp.
 To do that, we simply copy the one from subject 1, and for each of the subsequent subjects we add the segmentation.
 The consequence is that for a voxel that is part of the scalp segmentation in all 10 subjects, the summed value will be 10, whereas if a voxel is part of the scalp segmentation in half of the subjects, the summed value is 5.
 After summing them, we divide by the total number of subjects to get for each voxel the fraction of subjects that the voxel is part of the scalp segmentation.

     mri_averaged = rmfield(mri_segmented{1}, 'cfg');
     for i=2:nsubj